xfiveco/generator-chisel/README.md

 Additionally, development server will be started and BrowserSync scripts injected.

 During development `main.css` (unminified) and `bundle.js` are linked in HTML.
-This is achieved by custom Twig function `assetPath` which updates assets path depending on whether the watch or build tasks are running.
+This is achieved by custom Twig function `revisionedPath` which updates assets path depending on whether the watch or build tasks are running.

 To rebuild the whole project and create new revisions of styles and scripts using `gulp-rev`, use the gulp build task again